 There are many options for low-income people to get health insurance.
-Some of the available options include Medicaid, Medicare, and the Affordable Care Act.
+Some available options include Medicaid, Medicare, and the Affordable Care Act.

-The Medicare Advantage program has different types of plans available for people living in Rhode Island.
+The Medicare Advantage program has different plans for people living in Rhode Island.
 These include:

 - Health maintenance organization (HMO)